What it’s like spending Christmas at the bottom of the world

 There’s no going any further – unless you walk.

-Once a settlement with more than 2000 residents, Cockle Creek is now visited by a trickle of wildlife caretakers, bushwalkers and volunteers who want their rugged wilderness largely untouched and served with a large side of silence.
+Once a settlement with more than 2000 residents, the Tasmanian town of Cockle Creek is now visited by a trickle of wildlife caretakers, bushwalkers and volunteers who want their rugged wilderness largely untouched and served with a large side of silence.

 A two-hour walk from the campsite takes you to cliffs at South Cape Bay, where there’s nothing but wind between you and Antarctica, and the surf crashes in from the Southern Ocean.